wisemen-digital/AndroidCore/README.md

 - BaseVMFragment | BaseVMActivity
 - BaseBindingVMFragment |BaseBindingVMActivity

-Do mind, that by using `BaseBindingVM` equivalent you will automatically be using the other 2 as well.
+Do mind, that by using the `BaseBindingVM` equivalent you will automatically be using the other 2 as well.
 The hierarchy is as follows:

 `BaseBindingVMFragment` -------extends-------> `BaseVMFragment` -------extends-------> `BaseFragment`

-### BaseVM...
+### <u>BaseVM...</u>

 By using `BaseVM...` you will need to override the value `mViewModel`.
-After that is set, the `DefaultExceptionHandler` will also be set automatically.
-You can override this as follows:
+After that is set, the `DefaultExceptionHandler` will also be set automatically

 ```kotlin
 override val mViewModel: MainViewModel by viewModels()
 ```

 With `BaseVM...` you also have the option to add a custom `viewModelFactory` to it.
-For this to work you just need to override the function `getViewModelFactory()` like this.
+For this to work you just need to override the function `getViewModelFactory()`

 ```kotlin
 override fun getViewModelFactory() = SplashViewModel.factory("someValue")
 ```

-You can then add the factory to the declaration of the `mViewModel` like so:
+You can then add the factory to the declaration of the `mViewModel`

 ```kotlin
 override val mViewModel: MainViewModel by viewModels() {